jubalh/awesome-package-maintainer/README.md

  * the upstream source files
  * instructions how to build them
  * listing the dependencies and build dependencies
- * doing additional work like transforming configuration files, restart services etc.
+ * doing additional work like transforming configuration files, restart services, etc.

 If you are using a package manager and tell it to install such a package, it will install all the packages that are a dependency of this package as well.

 Some dependencies are needed for building the software while others only for running it.
-So you have build time and run time requirements.
+So you have build-time and runtime requirements.
 After you build the package, you will notice that there are parts that do different things.
-Some parts can be used for building other software while others are used at run-time.
-So being a clever maintainer, you create multiple binary packages - `ncurses` for run-time part and a `ncurses-devel` package for development headers.
+Some parts can be used for building other software while others are used at runtime.
+So being a clever maintainer, you create multiple binary packages - `ncurses` for the runtime part and a `ncurses-devel` package for development headers.

 Distributions have different naming regulations regarding such packages.
 Some distributions don't split packages up in development files (eg. Arch), some call them `-dev` (Debian) some call them `-devel` (openSUSE).

 Some distributions and systems provide build recipes (Gentoo, pkgsrc, AUR) while others ship built binaries (Debian, Fedora, openSUSE) ready to be used.

-Some distributions require the packager to build and upload the binaries on his own machine others use build systems.
+Some distributions require the packager to build and upload the binaries on their own machine while others use build systems.

 To maintain integrity of packages, today these will be usually signed and signatures are verified prior to installation.
 For example the Open Build Service will check whether the tarball that is in a project actually is the same as the upstream tarball (if you use the URL in the spec file), it can then also check a hash (if provided) and also the author in case upstream signed the tarball with their GPG key.
 It then builds the package for the specified architectures and will sign those packages with repository key.

-By the way, the Open Build service can not only build rpms for openSUSE.
+By the way, the Open Build service can not only build RPMs for openSUSE.
 It can also build packages for Fedora, RHEL, Arch, Debian, Ubuntu, AppImages..

-It's recommend to read the [RPM Packaging Tutorial](http://www.mac-vicar.eu/tutorials/rpm-packaging/index.html) now.
-Even if you are not interested in becoming a packager for an RPM based distribution this will serve as a good introduction.
+It's recommended to read the [RPM Packaging Tutorial](http://www.mac-vicar.eu/tutorials/rpm-packaging/index.html) now.
+Even if you are not interested in becoming a packager for an RPM-based distribution this will serve as a good introduction.

 ## Who is a package maintainer?
 A packager or a package maintainer is the person who makes this magic happen.